 At Of Cabbages & Kings we house an eclectic and ever evolving collection of contemporary fine art prints by practicing British artists.
 While often colourful and humorous, our prints range in style and media from collage, etching and linoprint to silkscreen and giclée.
 Most prints are in limited edition, but we also offer open edition print runs allowing for affordable artwork for your walls alongside the more unique and collectable.

-Follow the links above for a our artist's profiles.
-Find out a little bit them and the way they work.
+Follow the links above for our artists' profiles.

 Screen printing or silk screen is a printing technique that uses a woven mesh to support an ink-blocking stencil to receive a desired image.
 The attached stencil forms open areas of mesh that transfer ink or other printable materials which can be pressed through the mesh as a sharp-edged image onto a substrate.
 A fill blade or squeegee is moved across the screen stencil, forcing or pumping ink into the mesh openings for transfer by capillary action during the squeegee stroke.
 Basically, it is the process of using a stencil to apply ink onto another material whether it be t-shirts, posters, stickers, vinyl, wood, or any material that can keep the image onto its surface.